openenclave/openenclave/docs/Community/CodeOfConduct.md

 # Open Enclave SDK Code of Conduct

-The Open Enclave SDK community adhere to a
+The Open Enclave SDK community adheres to a
-[code of conduct](conduct/CodeOfConduct.md) and project leaders commit to following a set of [reponse guidelines](conduct/IncidentResponseGuidelines.md) for any reports.
+[code of conduct](../CODE_OF_CONDUCT.md) and project leaders commit to following a set of [reponse guidelines](conduct/IncidentResponseGuidelines.md) for any reports.